 Holy Saturday marks the transition between crucifixion and resurrection.
 Well, I could write another book about Gibb moments and events where they were “crucified” by everyone from radio personalities to writers and producers, as well as other artists.
 People can be cruel, no doubt about it; and yet, the Bee Gees always stayed true to their vision.
 They simply went about the business of being songwriters and creating music and certainly resurrected themselves with every new and brilliant album, whether it was their own album or music for other musical icons, like Barbra Streisand or Celine Dion.

 Finally, we come to Easter Sunday, the oldest Christian holiday.
 It is a day of joy, celebration and thanks.
 It’s also a day for the giving of Easter eggs, which has been considered a symbol of rebirth in many cultures.
 I started thinking of Barry and rebirth in the same thought, and came up with the idea that “of course this has been his life”.

 If one starts with him recovering from a horrific childhood accident and works through his meeting of Linda Gray, the premature birth of his children and their challenges as babies, survival of a music industry that turned its back on the Bee Gees and the loss of his three brothers, then he has been reborn many, many times.
-The most recent “rebirths” were the Mythology Tour, “In the Now”, the Lifetime Achievement Award from the Recording Industry and now the Tribute Concert, which is when????
+The most recent “rebirths” were the Mythology Tour, “In the Now”, the Lifetime Achievement Award from the Recording Industry and now the Tribute Concert, which was broadcast when?
 Ah, yes, on Easter Sunday!
+How can we forget.